About

 3. Want to look better and feel better.

 Learning how to cook has many benefits.
-It will make you healthier.
-It will make you enjoy food more, and, let’s be honest, women find that that a guy who can cook is ridiculously attractive!
+It will make you healthier and stronger.
+It will make you enjoy food more, and, let’s be honest, women find that a guy who cooks ridiculously attractive!

 But cooking is often portrayed as a complex task that is too difficult to succeed at.
 So instead we watch someone else do it on the Food Network while we make yet another microwave dinner.